3D Modeling Cartoon Character - Part 3: Design Assembly Parts and Export 3D Print Files 2

 Slightly indent the area near the neck region to produce a neckline

 The version 7 user manual is also available online.
-You can click on the View PDF file button below to download the copy shared by Jules Gilson.
+You can click on the View PDF file button below to download the copy available on DOCPLAYER.

 netfabb Basic 7 User Manual